Ondue2/Car_racing_v3_PPO/README.md

 The initial Zoom-in part was masked in training.

-NN outputs alpha and beta for the Beta-distribution, so that the mean and std of action are state-dependently determined.
+NN outputs alpha and beta for the Beta-distribution (both are larger than 1), so that the mean and std of action are state-dependently determined.

 The Jupyter notebook file and trained parameters (~900 reward per 1,000 steps) were uploaded.